janlorenz/ProtestFate/README.md

+# ProtestFate

-Providing reproducible simulations and analysis for the paper "The triple filter bubble: Using agent-based modelling to test a meta-theoretical framework for the emergence of filter bubbles and echo chambers" (2018) Daniel Geschke, Jan Lorenz,
+Providing reproducible simulations and analysis for the paper

+On the fate of protests: Dynamics of activation and topic selection online and in the streets

+Ahmadreza Asgharpourmasouleh, Masoud Fattahzadeh, Daniel Mayerhoffer, Jan Lorenz (2019)